aiadvocates/pytorchblitz/optimizer/optimizer.md

 # Optimizing Model Parameters

 Now that we have a model and data it's time to train, validate and test our model by optimizating it's paramerters on our data!

-To get started lets take a look at example model Optimization code.
+To get started lets take a look at some example model Optimization code:

 ```python
 # Initilize hyper parameters